- Who We Are

 - Families will participate as meaningful partners in making educational decisions regarding their children.

-The materials we have seen regarding this reform, which we are posting for your review, suggest that school personnel have been under tremendous pressure to move students to less restrictive environments regardless of their readiness or instructional capacity to meet their needs in the new settings.
-It is also clear that the reform is changing the roles and schedules of teachers, related service providers and paraprofessionals.
+It is clear that the reform is changing the roles and schedules of teachers, related service providers and paraprofessionals.
 Some of our concerns are laid out here.

 To help you stay informed about the reform, we will post links to DOE publications as well as information, tools and resources that we have developed to assist you, your students and families.
 One document you may want to take a look at is DOE’s Guidelines for Implementation of the Special Education Reform.
 The FAQ which appears on pages 7-10 addresses some of the more vexing problems schools are experiencing with the reform such as what happens when a school does not have enough students for a full class, or has only one student with a particular program recommendation or lacks resources to support a particular program or help prepare teachers or other school staff.

 - DO NOT SUPPORT recommendations that are driven by budget, programming, staffing and other factors unrelated to the individual needs of the child (the least restrictive environment appropriate for that child/student).
 Ask for any directives to be put in writing.